nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 The following plugins and drivers can be included in an add-on:

-* App modules: Place them in an appModules directory in the archive.
+* App modules: Place them in an `appModules` directory in the archive.
-* Braille display drivers: Place them in a brailleDisplayDrivers directory in the archive.
+* Braille display drivers: Place them in a `brailleDisplayDrivers` directory in the archive.
-* Global plugins: Place them in a globalPlugins directory in the archive.
+* Global plugins: Place them in a `globalPlugins` directory in the archive.
-* Synthesizer drivers: Place them in a synthDrivers directory in the archive.
+* Synthesizer drivers: Place them in a `synthDrivers` directory in the archive.
 * [Speech symbol dictionaries](#AddonSymbolDictionaries): Place them in the directory for one or more [locales](#localizingAddons) with a file name of `symbols-<name>.dic`, e.g. `locale\en\symbols-greek.dic`.
-* [Braille translation tables](#BrailleTables): Place them in a brailleTables directory in the archive.
+* [Braille translation tables](#BrailleTables): Place them in a `brailleTables` directory in the archive.

 ### Optional install / Uninstall code {#installUninstallCode}

-If you need to execute code as your add-on is being installed or uninstalled from NVDA (e.g. to validate license information or to copy files to a custom location), you can provide a Python file called installTasks.py in the archive which contains special functions that NVDA will call while installing or uninstalling your add-on.
+If you need to execute code as your add-on is being installed or uninstalled from NVDA (e.g. to validate license information or to copy files to a custom location), you can provide a Python file called `installTasks.py` in the archive which contains special functions that NVDA will call while installing or uninstalling your add-on.
 This file should avoid loading any modules that are not absolutely necessary, especially Python C extensions or dlls from your own add-on, as this could cause later removal of the add-on to fail.
 However, if this does happen, the add-on directory will be renamed and then deleted after the next restart of NVDA.
-Finally, it should not depend on the existence or state of other add-ons, as they may not be installed, have already been removed or not yet be initialized.
+Finally, it should not depend on the existence or state of other add-ons, as they may not be installed, may have already been removed or may not yet be initialized.

 #### the onInstall function {#onInstall}

-NVDA will look for and execute an onInstall function in installTasks.py after it has finished extracting the add-on into NVDA.
+NVDA will look for and execute an `onInstall` function in `installTasks.py` after it has finished extracting the add-on into NVDA.
-Note that although the add-on will have been extracted at this time, its directory will have a .pendingInstall suffix until NVDA is restarted, the directory is renamed and the add-on is really loaded for the first time.
+Note that although the add-on will have been extracted at this point, its directory will have a `.pendingInstall` suffix until NVDA is restarted, the directory is renamed and the add-on is really loaded for the first time.
 If this function raises an exception, the installation of the add-on will fail and its directory will be cleaned up.

 #### The onUninstall Function {#onUninstall}

-NVDA will look for and execute an onUninstall function in installTasks.py when NVDA is restarted after the user has chosen to remove the add-on.
+NVDA will look for and execute an `onUninstall` function in `installTasks.py` when NVDA is restarted after the user has chosen to remove the add-on.
 After this function completes, the add-on's directory will automatically be removed.
 As this happens on NVDA startup before other components are initialized, this function cannot request input from the user.